cronofy/cronofy-csharp/README.md

 In order to use the Cronofy API you will need to [create a developer account](https://app.cronofy.com/sign_up/new).

-From there you can [use your Calendar Sandbox](https://app.cronofy.com/oauth/sandbox) to access your own calendars, or you can [create an OAuth application](https://app.cronofy.com/oauth/applications/new) to obtain an OAuth `client_id` and `client_secret` to be able to use the full API.
+From there you can [create an OAuth application](https://app.cronofy.com/oauth/applications/new) to obtain an OAuth `client_id` and `client_secret` to be able to use the Cronofy API.

 ## Authorization